learning-zone/javascript-basics/README.md

  }
 ```

-Now it's fine we can go with the previous two implementations, but when we have a situation like a parameter can be `single value`, `array`, and `object` type then we will be in trouble.
+Now it is fine we can go with the previous two implementations, but when we have a situation like a parameter can be `single value`, `array`, and `object` type then we will be in trouble.

 Coming back to checking the type of an object, As we mentioned that we can use `Object.prototype.toString`